elibattistoni/react-course/course/10-side-effects-reducers-context-api/03-mock-login-react-app-contextAPI-useContext/notes_contextAPI_useContext.md

 # How to use
 - in the source (src) folder, create a subfolder named "context" or "store" or "state"; since we are going to manage authentication states, let's add a file named "auth-context.js" (better using kebab case) NB you can have multiple contexts for multiple global states in your app (and if you want you can use just one context for a bigger state -- it's up to you)

+# Dynamic Context
+NB we can set up a dynamic context where we don't just pass data to our component but also functions

+NB when to use props vs. context: in most cases you will use props to pass data to components because props are our mechanism to configure components and make them reusable.
+Only if you have some data that is forwarded through a lot of components, and you are forwarding it to a component that does something very specific (e.g. the Navigation component in thish the Button always logs the user out) only in these cases you want to consider context